HL7/davinci-ecdx/input/pagecontent/direct-query.md

    `GET /Coverage?payor=[FHIR id]&subscriber-id=[subscriber_id]`

 However, servers may or may not support identifier-based searches or searches based on member_id identifiers by HIT systems.
 In addition, the search semantics become more complex if effective dates of coverage are included in the search.
-</div><!-- new-content -->

 ### Direct Query Transaction Scenarios

-The following example transactions show scenarios of using direct query to get clinical data from a <span class="bg-success" markdown="1">Data Source(HIT)</span><!-- new-content -->.
+The following example transactions show scenarios of using direct query to get clinical data from a Data Source(HIT).

 #### Scenario 1

-Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C to support a claims <span class="bg-success" markdown="1">audit</span><!-- new-content -->.
+Payer A Seeks Insured Person/Patient B's Active Conditions from Provider C to support a claims audit.

 **Preconditions and Assumptions:**